Chart Color Schemes

 Infrastructure

-Strathdale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Strathdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects that may impact this region: Marnie Place Estate, Kennington Reservoir Dam Wall Rehabilitation (started 2015), Flora Hill, and Water and Sewer Network Program (commenced 2018).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely to impact this area.
+Key projects are Marnie Place Estate, Kennington Reservoir Dam Wall Rehabilitation (Flora Hill), and Water and Sewer Network Program.

 Professional plan users can use the search below to filter and access additional projects.